Levan polysaccharide: Production

 Levan is synthesized in archaea, fungi, bacteria, and a limited number of plant species.
 Fructans such as levan are synthesized from sucrose, a disaccharide containing glucose and fructose.
 In plants, the vacuole is where fructan production occurs.
-Sucrose:sucrose/fructan 6-fructosyltransferase is the fructosyltransferase in the vacuole which creates the beta 2,6 linkages to form the linear form of levan.
+Sucrose:sucrose/fructan 6-fructosyltransferase is the fructosyltransferase in the vacuole which creates the β(2→6) linkages to form the linear form of levan.
 Bacteria also use a fructosyltransferase known as levansucrase to form levan.
-These enzymes in bacteria form the 2,1 linkages in the linear basal chains of levan to allow for branching points to occur.
+These enzymes in bacteria form the β(2→1) linkages in the linear basal chains of levan to allow for branching points to occur.
 Many bacteria produce levan in the cell exterior.
 This production can be sensitive to temperature, oxygen concentration, pH, and other factors.
 Levan production in bacteria is typically a sign of growth in population.
 There are also possible ways to produce by fracturing soybean mucilage.

 Levans are produced by microbes during colonization of a food substrate.
 Erwinia amylovora exudes levan and amylovoran as part of its biofilm.
 Together they contribute to its pathogenicity.
 In 2016, Ua-Arak et al. developed a sourdough method with high levan output (among other exopolysaccharides).

 Properties

-The beta 2,6 linkages of levan allow for it to be soluble in both water and oil; however, the water temperature varies the degree of solubility.
-Levan also is insoluble in many organic solvents such as methanol, ethanol, and isopropanol.
+Levan is soluble in water and dimethyl sulfoxide; however, the water temperature varies the degree of solubility.
+It also is insoluble in many organic solvents such as methanol, ethanol, and isopropanol.
+Levan forms stable water emulsions with oils and kerosene, since it acts as an amphiphile due to its methylene groups.
+The β(2→6) linkages of levan allow for it to associate with the lipid bilayer.
 The branching of levan allows it to have a high tensile and cohesive strength, while the hydroxyl groups contribute to adhesion with other molecules.
-The intrinsic viscosity n, a measure of the substance effect on viscosity of a solution, tends to be very low for levan.
+The intrinsic viscosity $\left[ \eta \right]$, a measure of the substance effect on viscosity of a solution, tends to be very low for levan.
 This allows levan to be utilized in a pharmaceutical setting.